yale-mgt-656-fall-2024/madlibs-zayyan/README.md

 You should choose a name other than "bald-chicken.js".

+8) If you added a new file, make sure you include it from `index.html`.

 8) Check your code works.
 Did you break the app?
 No?
 Great!
+(You can check the preview to see if it works as expected.
+Do you see your new content?
+Also you can run `npm test` from the terminal to run some automated sanity tests.)

 9) Commit your changes and share them